cda-tum/mmft-simulator/README.md

 Additional to defining a use case using the MMFT Simulator API, it is also possible to load and store use cases and results with the JSON file format.
 To simulate a case, the JSON definitions for the `Network` and `Simulation` are necessary.
 The results can be stored in a JSON file.

 **Network Definition**<br>
 A network is defined as a set of `Nodes` and `Channels`.
 A `Node` contains the x and y position on a Cartesian coordinate system, where the origin is the bottom-left corner of the microfluidic device.
 If the node is a ground node (i.e. the reference pressure p<sub>0</sub> acts on the node), `ground` must be set `true`.
-For the Droplet simulation platform, the sinks of the domain must additionally be defined.
+For the BigDroplet simulation platform, the sinks of the domain must additionally be defined.
 ```JSON
 {
     "x": 2e-3,